NC-Data-Dashboard/DataDashboard_Public/README.md

 * Updates
   * The data that was pulled from the latest update will be here, waiting to be moved to the Dashboard.

-All folders contain or will contain Windows Batch Files to simplify and expedite update process.
+All folders contain or will contain Windows Batch Files (.bat) to simplify and expedite update process.
+Run these files to update data.

-##### Last updated: 10.20.2019
+##### Last updated: 11.12.2019